volume-em/empanada-napari-docs/docs/tutorials/index.rst

             3D Inference Tutorial

     .. grid-item-card:: Finetune an existing model
-        :img-top: ../_static/ft_updated.png
+        :img-top: ../_static/ft-updated.png
         :shadow: md

-        Follow the finetuning a model's step-by-step guide to help you learn how to tailor MitoNet and MitoNet_mini for your specific dataset needs.
+        Follow the finetuning an existing model's step-by-step guide to help you learn how to tailor MitoNet_mini for a specific dataset's needs.

         +++

-        .. button-ref:: finetune-model
+        .. button-ref:: finetune-tutorial
             :ref-type: ref
             :click-parent:
             :color: primary